BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: Experiment

 \section{Experiment}

 In this section, we first introduce our experimental setups.
-Then, heavy experiments are conducted to validate the effects of our proposed components.
+Then, comprehensive experiments are conducted on BEVDepth to validate the effects of our proposed components.
 Comparisons with other leading camera 3D detection models are presented in the end.